About

 • Flavor your coffee or hot chocolate – caramel latte, anyone?

-• Pour on top of ice cream or use it to flavor ice cream.
+• Pour on top of ice cream (like French vanilla ice cream, cereal milk ice cream, caramel popcorn ice cream etc.), or use it to flavor ice cream

-• Drizzle on top of cake (caramel drip cake!).
+• Drizzle on top of cake (caramel drip cake – like in this chocolate crepe cake!)

-• Drizzle on top of waffles or pancakes.
+• Drizzle on top of yeasted waffles or sheet pan pancakes or French crepes

 Homemade Salted Caramel sauce stored in a glass jar